bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 the new source code in the "anna" subdirectory of the user's home directory.

-    # Change back to the user's home directory
-    cd

     # Download the latest "anna" source (v1.84 or later)
+    # to the base directory
     git clone https://salsa.debian.org/installer-team/anna
     cd anna